 You should visit your doctor or travel nurse to find out what vaccinations you will need.
 Your routine vaccinations will need to be up to date.
 You should follow your doctor’s advice.

 Doctors, pharmacies and hospitals are located within 15 – 45 minutes of the accommodation.

 Portugal has been listed as the third safest country in the world.
 Your time in Portugal will start in the thriving city of Lisbon, in a leafy residential neighbourhood.
 There are similar crime levels in Lisbon to any city in the world, and you should keep an eye on your belongings when you are out and about.

-The wolf sanctuary is located about 40 mintues from Lisbon, up in the National Park.
+The wolf sanctuary is located about 40 mintues from Lisbon, up in the Nature Park.
 It is very remote and you will be living on-site.
 Staff live off-site but very nearby.

 There is free wifi provided at the volunteer house.
 You will receive a free local SIM card on arrival if you would like to use 3G.
 Make sure that your phone is unlocked before arrival so that you can use the local SIM card.

 We would suggest that you download the App Whatsapp prior to arrival so that you can be added into the volunteer group once you are in Lisbon.